conmurphy/ccp-clientlibrary-go/README.md

 ------------ | ------------ | -------------
 Cluster	|	UUID	|	UUID of the  cluster
 Cluster	|	ProviderClientConfigUUID	|	UUID of the provider for the cluster (e.g. vsphere provider) which can <BR> be found using the ```GetProviderClientConfigs()``` function
+Cluster	|	ACIProfileUUID	|	UUID of the ACI profile used with the cluster which can be found using <BR> the  ```GetACIProfiles()``` function
+Cluster	|	Name	|	Name of the new cluster
+Cluster	|	Description	|	Description for the new cluster
+Cluster	|	Workers	|	Number of worker nodes.
+Must be greater than 0
+Cluster	|	Masters	|	Number of master nodes.
+As of release 1.5 this value should be 1
+Cluster	|	ResourcePool	|	The Vsphere resource pool in which the nodes will be running.
+If no <BR> reources have been created this is typically ```[cluster-name]/Resources```
+Cluster	|	Networks	|	Networks that the nodes will use, in the case of Vsphere these will be <BR> the names of the port groups that will attach to the K8s nodes.
+If using Hyperflex remember to include the ```k8-priv-iscsivm-network```
+Cluster	|	Type	|	As of CCP 1.5 this should be set to 1 Cluster	|	Datacenter	|	Vsphere datacenter in which the nodes will be deployed Cluster	|	Cluster	|	Vsphere cluster on which the nodes will be deployed
+Cluster	|	Datastore	|	Vsphere datastore on which the nodes will be deployed
+Cluster	|	Template	|	The Vsphere template from which the nodes will be deployed.
+This <BR> should have been deployed at the initial installation e.g. ccp-tenant-image-1.10.1-ubuntu16-1.5.0
+Cluster	|	SSHUser	|	Username of a user to setup on each of the nodes as part of the <BR> cluster  deployment.
+The nodes will then be accessible using this username and SSH key below.
+Use case includes troubleshooting
+Cluster	|	SSHPassword	|	Password for the SSH user specified above Cluster	|	SSHKey	|	Key for the SSH user specified above Cluster	|	Labels	|	Labels configuration - See below Cluster	|	Nodes	|	Node configuration - See below Cluster	|	Deployer	|	Deployer configuration - See below Cluster	|	Kubernetes Version	|	Version of Kubeternes to use

 #### GetClusters